shayaliza/dev_ops/davi.md

 >
 > - learnt some linux commands with docker.

+---

 > 20 june 2024 - Docker Started
 >
+> - learnt how & why to create and use docker compose.
 > - learnt how to push and pull image on docker hub.

+---